 - 1 The Edusave Pupils Fund was established in January 1993.
 It comprises annual contributions and one-off grants paid into the Edusave accounts of Singapore Citizen students at primary and secondary levels in MOE-funded schools.
-From FY 2014, contributions were extended to all Singapore Citizen children aged 7 to 16 who are not studying in MOE-funded schools.
+From FY 2014, contributions and one-off grants were extended to all Singapore Citizen children aged 7 to 16 who are not studying in MOE-funded schools.
 The Edusave Pupils Fund Scheme is administered by MOE, and the Fund is invested and earns an interest rate pegged to the Central Provident Fund Ordinary Account rate.
-The interest rate was 2.5% for FY 2021.
-During the financial year, the Fund earned an interest income of \$11.0 million and \$10.3 million was paid to members, leaving a surplus of \$0.7 million. - 2 From January 2019, the contribution rates were increased to \$230 for primary level and \$290 for secondary level.
-All Singapore Citizen children eligible for Edusave contribution in 2021 were given a one-off top-up of \$200 each in May 2021 by the Government.
-During the financial year, \$97.9 million from the Edusave Endowment Fund and \$76.4 million from the Government were paid into the 384,887 accounts of Edusave members. - 3 Students in MOE-funded schools may use their Edusave accounts to pay for approved fees and school-based enrichment programme charges.
-From October 2020, the approved use of the Edusave account was expanded to include the cost of personal learning device (e.g. laptop and tablet) for the Personalised Digital Learning Programme (PDLP) for MOE-funded secondary schools and junior colleges/centralised institute.
+The interest rate was 2.5% for FY 2022.
+During the financial year, the Fund earned an interest income of \$12.3 million and \$11.6 million was paid to members, leaving a surplus of \$0.7 million. - 2 From January 2019, the contribution rates were increased to \$230 for primary level and \$290 for secondary level.
+All Singapore Citizen children eligible for Edusave contribution in 2022 were given a one-off top-up of \$200 each in May 2022 by the Government.
+During the financial year, \$98.1 million from the Edusave Endowment Fund and \$77 million from the Government were paid into the 386,180 accounts of Edusave members. - 3 Students in MOE-funded schools may use their Edusave accounts to pay for approved fees and school-based enrichment programme charges.
+From October 2020, the approved use of the Edusave account was expanded to include the cost of personal learning device (e.g. laptop and tablet) for the approved digital learning programmes (e.g. Personalised Digital Learning Programme (PDLP)) for MOE-funded secondary schools and junior colleges/Millennia Institute.
 This was extended to Government-supported special education schools when they onboarded PDLP from January 2022.
-The approved use was further expanded to allow students in secondary schools and junior colleges/centralised institute to use their Edusave accounts to pay for assistive learning device (e.g. frequency modulation (FM) systems) from January 2022.
-Singapore Citizen children not studying in MOE-funded schools may use their Edusave accounts to pay for approved enrichment programme charges. - 4 The Edusave balances of members are transferred to their Post-Secondary Education (PSE) accounts in the year they turn 17 years old and are not studying in a MOE-funded school.
-During the financial year, \$94.5 million was withdrawn, of which \$32.0 million (34%) was for approved fees, \$18.3 million (19%) for enrichment programme charges and \$44.2 million (47%) was for purchase of a personal learning device.
-Another \$42.3 million was transferred to the PSE accounts of 38,474 members. - 5 As at 31 March 2022, the balance in the Edusave Pupils Fund was \$492.9 million.
+Edusave approved usage was further expanded to allow students in secondary schools and junior colleges/Millennia Institute to use their accounts to pay for assistive learning device (e.g. frequency modulation (FM) systems) from January 2022.
+Singapore Citizen children not studying in MOE-funded schools may only use their Edusave accounts to pay for approved enrichment programme charges. - 4 The Edusave balances of members are transferred to their Post-Secondary Education (PSE) accounts in the year they turn 17 years old and are not studying in a MOE-funded school.
+During the financial year, \$68.8 million was withdrawn, of which \$32 million (46%) was for approved fees, \$18.4 million (27%) for enrichment programme charges and \$18.4 million (27%) was for purchase of a personal learning device.
+Another \$53.8 million was transferred to the PSE accounts of 38,280 members. - 5 As at 31 March 2023, the balance in the Edusave Pupils Fund was \$557.7 million.